FOREX-Yen holds on to big gains after BOJ's surprise policy tweak

 Yet the dollar index =USDhas dropped roughly 9% since hitting a 20-year high in September, with a sharp slowdown in U.S. inflation raising hopes that the Fed may soon end its tightening cycle.

-The index, which measures the dollar's performance against a basket of major currencies, was down less than 0.1% on Wednesday to 103.89.
+The index, which measures the dollar's performance against a basket of major currencies, was up 0.22% on Wednesday to 104.22.
 It remained around 8% higher for the year.

 Many analysts expect the dollar to weaken further next year as inflation cools and the Fed's rate hikes come to an end.